Skip to main content

 • The vaccines children receive at 2 months, 4 months, 6 months, 12 months, 18 months and 4 years are part of the National Immunisation Program (NIP), and are free.

 • You can also ask your doctor or nurse if they would recommend any ‘non-scheduled’ or ‘optional’ vaccines for your child.
+These may not be free and can be purchased privately with a prescription from your immunisation provider or general practitioner.

-Last updated on 16 April 2023.
+Last updated on 6 August 2025.

 Non-scheduled or optional vaccines